 It’s just not worth it.

-Besides, there are official laws that forbid businesses from certain types of methods (of sale or production) or other deceitful acts.
+Besides, official laws forbid businesses from certain types of methods (of sale or production) or other deceitful acts.
 And if federal or State regulators find out that your brand isn’t abiding by those rules, they can open an investigation, file a lawsuit against you, or even monetarily fine your company.

 Compliance guidelines ensure that such a situation doesn’t arise.